JonathanWilbur/preql-standard-types/README.md

   - [ ] Filter out nulls
   - [ ] Filter out LDAP injection
   - [ ] Filter out Directory Traversal
+- [ ] Add the `$` to the end of regexes.
+  - I omitted this originally because I have had problems with MariaDB matching strings when that is included.
+- [ ] Add multiple `exampleValue` fields.